himadriganguly/readit/README.md

 ## CONTRIBUTE

-If have any idea you want to implement please create a pull request and I will do my best to merge appropriately.
+If you have any idea you want to implement please create a pull request and I will do my best to merge appropriately.